 One of the most challenging parts of being a real estate wholesaler is building rapport over the phone the first time they call.

 If you’re new to the business and you’re just starting out it can be very frustrating trying to figure out the reason the sellers are calling in the first place.
 Most of the time they just want to complain because you mail them a postcard to begin with.
 It’s very crazy the reactions we get as investors for reaching out to people that own real estate.
-LOL, We’re not too worried about building rapport over the phone with those sellers anyway.
+LOL, We’re not too worried about building rapport in real estate over the phone with those sellers anyway.

 The first moments of your conversation is critical to whether or not you’re going to be able to connect with your seller.
 And it’s also very important and essential to the deal making process.